-Afterwards, Section 3 has a threefold objective:
+Afterwards, Section 3 has a fourfold objective:

-- to provide a global overview on the adopted architecture definition approach, - to describe, both for technical and non-technical audience, how Al4Gov fits into the existing environments, who and how will use the system, and - to present the main functionalities and components of the system.
+- to provide a global overview on the adopted architecture definition approach; - to describe, both for technical and non-technical audience, how AI4Gov fits into the existing environments, who and how will use the system; - to present the main functionalities and components of the system; - and to highlight the strategic decisions taken in alignment with the recommendations received from the first review of the project.

-Section 4 collects the envisaged software artefacts and components that will compose the Al4Gov solution.
+Section 4 presents the envisaged software artefacts and components that will compose the Al4Gov solution and provides the updates

-Due to the heterogeneous nature of the pilot partners, Section 5 depicts the infrastructure needed by Al4Gov in order to perform its tasks and provide its features, as well as provides an initial description and plan of the integration approach that will be followed.
+Afterwards, Section 5 depicts the infrastructure needed by AI4Gov in order to perform its tasks and provide its features, as well as provides a detailed description and the plan followed in the context of project's integration strategy and approach.